inquiztr/next-starter/README.md

-This is a standard NextJS starter repo.
+##This is a standard NextJS starter repo.##

-I have added Typescript, ESLint, Prettier and a couple npm packages I plan to use. (eg i18n for translations).
+Whats different is this also has:
+-ESLint -for enforcing coding standards
+-PRETTIER  -for enforcing auto formatting
+-Typescript  - for type checking
+-Some sample components setup
+-i18Next npm package for page translation